Laminkinteh746/Rainbow-song/README.md

 # Rainbow-song
-This is the rain bow song.
+This is the rain bow song in the key of C major.